-With support from the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs, the ABA Rule of Law Initiative (ABA ROLI)—through its Defense Bar Program—is helping to build the capacity of Macedonian defense advocates to provide effective legal representation under the 2010 Criminal Procedure Code (CPC).
-The program provides trainings focusing on forensic investigation, case preparation, plea bargaining and trial advocacy to enhance the quality of legal defense in the country.
+With support from the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL), the ABA Rule of Law Initiative (ABA ROLI) successfully implemented its MacedoniaDefense Bar Program from September 30, 2011 to March 30, 2015.
+The program helped to increase access to justice by improving the quality of legal defense and strengthening the Macedonian Bar Association.
+Through the program, we provided trainings focused on the application of Macedonia’s 2013 Criminal Procedure Code (CPC), which significantly altered the role of the defense advocate, judge and prosecutor, and provided more substantial protections for criminal defendants.
+ABA ROLI’s trainings for defense advocates addressed forensic investigation, case preparation, plea bargaining and trial advocacy to enhance the quality of criminal defense in the country.

 Between September 2011 and March 2015, ABA ROLI: